vacp2p/vac.dev/open-problems.md

 The main focus of this topic is on researching novel ICE-complementary NAT traversal techniques that are decentralized and have desirable privacy and anonymity properties.
 The topic also comprises integrating and specifying ICE for [Waku v2](https://rfc.vac.dev/spec/10/).

+# Further Research Collaboration Opportunities

+Besides the open research problems listed in the section above, you may browse our [Research Areas](https://vac.dev/research-areas) page and check our roadmaps for various research topics.